 Why You Need to Opt Out

-There is an option in the fine print of the Owner Agreement contract which allows the buyer to opt out of this arbitration clause – as long as they do this within 30 days after their purchase.
-This means that you can take a lemon case to court as long as the vehicle is still covered by the manufacturer’s warranty, and you will not be required to go through arbitration.
+There is an option in the fine print of the Owner Agreement contract which allows the buyer to opt out of the arbitration clause – as long as they do this within 30 days after their purchase.
+This means that you can take your California lemon law Tesla case to court as long as the vehicle is still covered by the manufacturer’s warranty, and you will not be required to go through arbitration.